bbauska/trump-sycophants/README.md

 who saw what damage he caused and still stood by him?"
 </blockquote>

-That's the question asked Tuesday by Chuck Collins, director of the Project on Inequality and the Common Good at the Institute for Policy Studies, following the release of a new analysis that identified 63 U.S. billionaires--worth a combined $243 billion--who collectively gave $33 million to the Trump Victory Fund over the last two years leading up to the 2020 presidential election.
+<p>That's the question asked Tuesday by Chuck Collins, director of the Project on Inequality
+and the Common Good at the Institute for Policy Studies, following the release of a new analysis that identified 63 U.S. billionaires--worth a combined $243 billion--who collectively gave $33 million to the Trump Victory Fund over the last two years leading up to the 2020 presidential election.</p>

-In the wake of last week's insurrection at the U.S. Capitol building by a pro-Trump mob incited by the president himself, Collins said these "titans of our economy have no right to feel shocked" over what happened.
+<p>In the wake of Jan 6, 2020 insurrection at the U.S. Capitol building by a pro-Trump mob
+incited by the president himself, Collins said these "titans of our economy have no right to feel shocked" over what happened.</p>

-"They enabled Donald Trump.
+<p>"They enabled Donald Trump.
 They bankrolled his campaigns.
-And they cheered as Trump cut their taxes, swept away regulations that pinched their profits, and packed the courts with judges eager to wink at their transgressions," said Collins.
+And they cheered as Trump cut
+their taxes, swept away regulations that pinched their profits, and packed the courts with judges eager to wink at their transgressions," said Collins.</p>

-The Trump Victory Fund through which these individuals showed their support to the president and bankrolled the wider pro-Trump movement was created as a joint fundraising account for the Trump 2020 campaign and the Republican National Committee.
-In a statement on Tuesday, IPS detailed the top ten billionaires who gave to the fund as:
+<p>The Trump Victory Fund through which these individuals showed their support to the
+president and bankrolled the wider pro-Trump movement was created as a joint fundraising account for the Trump 2020 campaign and the Republican National Committee.
+In a statement on Tuesday, IPS detailed the top ten billionaires who gave to the fund as:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ol type="1">
   <li>Gas pipeline magnate Kelcy Lee Warren, worth $2.9 billion, gave eight donations